 : 50% of all mortgage forecloses disability was a major factor due to loss of income.

-When you are not able to work due to an injury or medical condition long term disability insurance replaces your income.
+When you are not able to work due to an injury or medical condition a long term disability insurance policy replaces your income.
 If you think Social Security will replace your income here are some statistics to consider:

 : Only 38% of the 2.3 million disable workers who applied for Social Security benefits in 2008 were approved.